 The difference you make

-In 2016, volunteers launched 8,851 times around the coast of the UK and Ireland, rescuing an average of 23 people a day.
-Our inland crews at Chiswick and Tower lifeboat stations made 847 launches – almost 10% of the RNLI’s total.
-2016 was the busiest year for lifeboat launches since 2011, with launches to people in water rising by 25% from 2015.
+In 2017, RNLI lifeboat crews launched 8,436 times around the coasts of the UK and Ireland, aiding an average of 22 people a day.
 It is clear that our volunteer lifesavers are still needed to help keep our coastline safe.

 As our frontline rescue service continued to keep thousands safe, we also looked at how to support and sustain this lifesaving work long into the future.

-Our plans for a 25-knot all-weather lifeboat fleet saw Shannon class lifeboats put on service at Swanage, Fleetwood, Scarborough, Amble and within the RNLI relief fleet.
-The modernisation of our inshore fleet continued with 21 new inshore lifeboats going on service in 2016.
+Our plans for a 25-knot all-weather lifeboat fleet saw Shannon class lifeboats built for Bridlington, Girvan, Lytham St Annes, Selsey, Workington and the relief fleet.
+The modernisation of our inshore fleet continued with 22 new inshore lifeboats built in 2017.

 Our long term vision is to halve the number of accidental coastal deaths in the UK and Ireland by 2024.
 Several campaigns have been expanding over the last year as we work towards that goal.

-Swim Safe expanded to three additional locations, giving 7,059 children free practical training to boost their confidence in open water.
+Swim Safe expanded to 22 locations, with some taking place at inland locations for the first time.
+This gave 13,158 children free practical training to boost their confidence in open water.